 Open or Gross Lewdness Charges in Las Vegas

-Getting convicted of an open or gross lewdness has serious legal consequences in addition to the social stigma of being labeled as some sort of sexual deviant.
+Getting convicted of open and gross lewdness has serious legal consequences in addition to the social stigma of being labeled as some sort of sexual deviant.
 You need to make sure you fight these charges by hiring an experienced Las Vegas criminal defense lawyer.

-The criminal charge of gross or open lewdness has harsh penalties.
+The criminal charge of open and gross lewdness has harsh penalties.
 Contact Joel Mann, an experienced sex crime defense lawyer in Las Vegas, Clark County, Nevada to discuss any criminal accusation of a gross or lewd act in public.
 He can help you fight the charges and give you your legal defense options.

 More Information about Nevada’s Indecent Exposure Statute

 Most states have indecent exposure statutes that specify what body parts cannot be exposed in public.
 Exposure of body parts such as genitals, breasts, buttocks, and other sex organs clearly violate the statute in other jurisdictions.
 Although Nevada’s criminal offense certainly applies to any person who intentionally exposes his genitals on a public street corner, the criminal charge can also apply to much less serious offenses since the statute does not specify the parts of the body that cannot be exposed in public.

 It is also important to notes that under NRS 201.210 the prosecution does not need to prove that there was the intent to offend anyone or that the open lewdness was observed by a third party.
 The only thing that the prosecution needs to show is that the person intended to publicly expose him or herself.